Bellport station: History

 The Bellport station was originally built in the summer of 1882 by the Brooklyn and Montauk Railroad, an LIRR subsidiary designed to expand the former South Side Railroad of Long Island toward the east end.
 When Hagerman station was closed by the LIRR in 1929, the railroad advised travelers to use this station as a substitute.
 Twenty-nine years later, on October 6, 1958 the Brookhaven station was closed, sending commuters of that station here as well.
 Bellport's station house was closed in January 1959 and razed in May 1964, replaced with a shelter-shed.

 The LIRR was planning to close this station on March 16, 1998 along with ten other stations due to low ridership, but decided to keep it open due to community opposition.
-A depot with a high-level platform was built between 1998 and 1999, as many stations on the LIRR were getting at the time.
+A shelter with a high-level platform was built between 1998 and 1999, as many stations on the LIRR were getting at the time.